How to Make 2D Game Art?

 Developing a game has never been a fast process, especially when you want to make it rock.
 Once you hire a game artist or partner with an outsourcing company, you should pay attention to how friendly they are with deadlines.

 For example, this is important to consider if you’ve got a scheduled release or testing with a publisher.
-If you’re making game art 2D with a serious company, failed deadlines can make things worse.
-Ensure 100% involvement and availability with your project.
+If you’re making game art 2D with a serious company that excels in graphic visuals, failed deadlines can make things worse.
+Ensure they provide illustrated designs on time and maintain high standards in artistic graphics.
+Their 100% involvement and availability with your project is crucial.

 Unfair contractors or employees